 Amp Camp makes me think that while the rest of the world sees us as disadvantaged; we have the upper hand (sometimes literally) in this situation.
 It’s a gift to have something so symbolic that proves to us that we are not our external bodies.

 This year has been SO HARD FOR ME.
-I am experiencing peaks and valleys from all the emotions of just missing the Rio Team Selection, my dad’s affairs and consequentially my parent’s messy divorce.
+I am experiencing peaks and valleys from all the emotions of just missing the Rio Team Selection, personal family issues and consequentially my parent’s messy divorce.
 Of course throw in a few big boyfriend drama moments and moving and training and leg stuff; and I’d say I’m still very delicate in my emotional stability but through all of these trials I’ve learned a lot of critical things.

 There’s something very elegant and profound in pain and loss, I think that’s called vulnerability.
 Those uncomfortable emotions that are our most basic and human moments are incredible opportunities to grow- to see yourself and be seen.
 They are also the emotions that most people try to avoid for the majority of their lives.
 Which in a sense, is kind of tragic because allowing yourself to feel that range of depth in life is truly a gift that many people don’t experience.
 It is something we have all felt in the most simple ways in the most complicated of situations.
 To be able to sit down with them and to understand them is something I am grateful for.